 "There's a few reasons," said Selvage.

-Firstly, the medical field has developed better and
+Firstly, the medical field has developed better and more frequent testing than in years past.

 Also, fewer children are getting vaccinated, which makes them more vulnerable.